Send money to Ireland

 Tips for picking up cash in Ireland

-The Department of Foreign Affairs and Trade lists Ireland as a safe country; however, there are certain steps you should take to stay safe when picking up cash.
-Take a friend with you to ward off any opportunist criminals looking for lone targets, and ensure you put your cash in a safe inconspicuous place until you get it to a safe or your bank account.
+The Government of Canada lists Ireland as a safe country; however, there are certain steps you should take to stay safe when picking up cash.
+Take a friend with you to ward off any opportunist criminals looking for lone targets, and ensure you put your cash in a safe inconspicuous place until you get it to a safe or to your bank account.

 How to send money to Ireland